lxxfcp/Win11StandAloneComfyUIPyVenv/ComfyWin11Install/README.md

-# Install ComfyUI in Isolated Environment in Windows 11
+# Install ComfyUI in Isolated Python venv in Windows 11

 <owner fpliu>

+## What's this?
+This is a script for installing ComfyUI in a python venv in windows 11.
+You can create a folder and run `install.bat` to have a fast installation.
+Uninstallation cleanly is simply removing the folder.

 ## Prerequisites: